Yesterday, a journalist writing for a financial magazine asked me this question:

 It’s not rocket science, but it’s effective.

-I tested several cash flow tools (all that I know of).
+I recently tested several cash flow tools.
 Money Brilliant correctly categorised the highest number of transactions and was the most simple to set up.
 They offer a free version, but the $9.90 / month version had the best reporting of the tools I reviewed.
-At a minimum, I recommend you trail the free version and go back through your last few months worth of spending.
+At a minimum, I recommend you trial the free version and go back through your last few months worth of spending.
+In less than 30 minutes you can get valuable insight into your spending over the last few months.

 Paying the Retail Rate for Life Insurance